 - Students considering a Dance Studies major should contact faculty members Susan Lutz or Emily Daughtridge to schedule an advising appointment.

-- Transfer students should contact the department Assistant Chair, Sue Williams, for a preliminary degree audit.
+- Transfer students should contact the department Assistant Chair, Laurie Atkins, for a preliminary degree audit.

-- Students interested in pursuing academic Dance Honors should contact Marianne Adams.
+- Students interested in pursuing academic Dance Honors should contact Kevin Warner.

 - For more information about opportunities related to Dance at Appalachian visit the Dance Program Overview page.